bleutzinn/grav-plugin-form-prefiller/README.md

         process_twig: true
 ```

-in the `user/config/system.yaml` configuration file.

-2) Using Twig variables in field labels (and in the page content if desired)requires setting `process.twig: true` in the page frontmatter.
+2) Using Twig variables in field labels (and in the page content if desired) requires setting `process.twig: true` in the page frontmatter.

 3) To prevent the use of old cached values the page should be excluded from the Grav cache.